Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

   ![Balance carried forward: step 1](../../Assets/Screenshots/RetailSuiteAccounting/Book/BalanceCarriedForward01.png "[Balance carried forward: step 1]")

-2. Select the fiscal year in the *Carry forward from FY* field.
+3. Click the *Carry forward from FY* drop-down list and select the appropriate fiscal year.
+All available fiscal years prior to the currently selected fiscal year are displayed in the list.

 3. Select the accounts to be carried forward from the *Range from - to* drop-down lists.

-4. Enter the booking date.

-  > [Info] By default, the system displays the first day of the new fiscal year.
-This can be modified simply by typing in the desired booking date.
+5. If necessary, change the booking date.
+By default, the first day of the currently selected fiscal year is preset.

 5. Select the *Delete old balances carried forward from selected FY* checkbox if necessary.